ibm-cloud-docs/log-analysis/ingest.md

 curl "https://logs.us-south.logging.cloud.ibm.com/logs/ingest?hostname=MYHOST&now=$(date +%s)000" -u xxxxxxxxxxxxxxxxxxxxxxx: --header "Content-Type: application/json; charset=UTF-8" -d "{\"lines\":[{\"line\":\"This is a sample test log statement\",\"timestamp\":\"2018-11-02T10:53:06+00:00\",\"level\":\"INFO\",\"app\":\"myapp\"}]}"
 ```
 {: screen}

+## Limits when you send logs
+{: #ingest_limits}

+Consider the following limits when you send logs to an {{site.data.keyword.la_full_notm}} instance:

+- `Body size`: Maximum size of 10 MB at ingestion.
+- `Message size`: Maximum size of 16 KB at ingestion.
+After 16K, the data is truncated at ingestion.
+- `Metadata size`: Maximum size of 32 KB.
+- `Hostname length`: Maximum size of 256 characters.
+- `App name length`: Maximum size of 512 characters.
+- `Log Level`: Maximum size of 80 characters.
+- `Tags`: Maximum size of 80 characters.
+- `Depth of nested fields`: 3 is the maximum number of nested fields that are parsed at ingestion.
+- `Number of unique fields`: A maximum of 500 fields are indexed per day.